AccordionGuy/HotSauces/article/article.md

 Even though there isn’t much to the class, it has uses some annotations to pull in a lot of extra functionality:

-* `HotSauce` is annontated with `@Entity`, which informs the Java Persistence API (JPA, one of the dependencies that you added in Spring Initializr) that its instances will be persisted in the database.
+* `HotSauce` is annotated with `@Entity`, which informs the Java Persistence API (JPA, one of the dependencies that you added in Spring Initializr) that its instances will be persisted in the database.
 * The `id` property is annotated with both `@Id` and `@GeneratedValue`, which makes sense, as it will map to to the `id` field in the corresponding database table.
 * The `@Lob` annotation is short for “large object,” and it’s used to annotate the `description` and `url` properties because they could contain strings longer than 256 characters.
 By default, JPA maps `String`s in entities to the `VARCHAR(256)` type in the database; marking a `String` as `@Lob` tells JPA to map it to the `TEXT` type instead.